 We recommend against relying on a postal code alone in the following states: Arizona, Colorado, Oklahoma, Alabama, Missouri, Texas, Illinois, Washington, Kansas, New Mexico, Louisiana, Arkansas, California, Alaska, South Dakota, North Dakota, Utah, Nebraska, and West Virginia.

-We recommend against using only an IP address to determine how much tax to collect.
-The location associated with an IP address could be some distance from the actual location where your customer is using it.
-Use the upcoming invoice endpoint to show them an estimate of the tax they’ll pay before collecting a billing or shipping address.
+Because the location of an IP address could be some distance from the actual location of your customer, don’t use an IP address alone for determining how much tax to collect.
+Instead, use the upcoming invoice endpoint to show them an estimate of the tax they’ll pay before collecting a billing or shipping address.

 Europe and the European Union (EU)